Yasir-AL-Qahtani/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

+### Goal of the Project
+the main goal of the project is to use all the skills I learned in the course

 ### Import
 you need to import:
 import time